Citizenship.EU | Ancestry Dual Citizenship 2025

 Are you required to travel?

-Some countries require you to travel in order to receive your citizenship once you have proven to be related to a citizen, however, this is not required by the Italian government!
+Some countries require you to travel in order to receive your citizenship once you have proven to be related to a citizen, however, this is often not required by the Italian government!
 You can receive your Italian citizenship without ever leaving your home country.

 Find out if you are eligible to regain your family’s Italian citizenship.